Phil Comeau: Drama

-In drama, he directed and co-wrote the award-winning drama feature film Jerome's Secret in Canada, and two TV movies Crash of the Century in France, and Teen Knight in Romania and the USA.
-His popular drama series include Tribu.com (I & II) with viewer ratings in Quebec of 1.3 million, La Sagouine, Lassie, Emily of New Moon, Pit Pony, Les couleurs de mon accent, World Legends and the docu-drama series Mayday broadcast worldwide.
+He directed and co-wrote the award-winning feature Jerome's Secret, the first independent Acadian dramatic feature film (Canada), and two TV movies Crash of the Century (France), and Teen Knight (Romania and the USA).

+His credits in television drama include popular series such as Tribu.com (I & II), which garnered up to 1.3 million viewers in Quebec, La Sagouine, Lassie, Emily of New Moon, Pit Pony, Les couleurs de mon accent, World Legends.